danpeig/plutocalcdesigner-mcp/README.md

 ## Using Plutocalc Designer from your AI platform

 There are three ways of connecting Plutocalc Designer to AI applications:
-- Connecting via the MCP server
+- Connecting via the MCP server (recommended)
-- Connecting directly to the API using OpenAPI specs
+- Connecting directly to the API using OpenAPI specs (alternative)
-- Hosting the MCP server locally
+- Hosting your own instance of the MCP server (for developers)

 ### Connecting via the MCP server (automatic)